 Creating budgets and setting alerts

-You can create a budget for a Cloud Platform project to avoid surprises on your bill and monitor all of your Google Cloud Platform charges from one place.
+You can create a budget for a Cloud project to avoid surprises on your bill and monitor all of your Google Cloud charges from one place.
 With a budget, you can create alerts that send emails to your billing administrators when charges exceed a certain amount.

-Click Budgets & alerts and then Create budget to begin creating a budget for your Cloud Platform project.
+Click Budgets & alerts and then Create budget to begin creating a budget for your Cloud project.